Info & FAQ

 Q: Are the animals trained or educated?

 A: The roads from Kuusamo and Ruka are mainly asphalt roads up to the village of Vuotunki.
 The last 14 km from Vuotunki to Kuntijärvi is a reasonably well maintained dirt/gravel road.
-You can easily get there by normal car or campervan.
+You can easily get there by normal and electric car or campervan.